remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 ## Improvements

+* REST API: Redone the process of adding items to the cart for a smoother flow, filtering, validation and compatibility with any WooCommerce extension.
 * REST API: Only registers CoCart endpoints if requesting it.
 Helps performance in backend such as when using Gutenberg/Block editor as it loads many API's in the background.
 * REST API: Now hides routes from the index of controllers and returns as an error for added security.
 * REST API: Registering the endpoints have been improved and also allows the namespace to register with your own brand (so long as you have the whitelabel add-on installed).